fewrux/tracker/README.md

   cargo build
   ```

-## Usage

-To use the Tracker API, follow the steps below.

 ### Configuration

 The application requires a MongoDB URI for database connection.
 You can set the URI in a `Secrets.toml` file.
 Example: